Utah Laws and Incentives

 An entity that provides electric vehicle battery charging services is not defined as a public utility, unless the entity conducts another activity in the state that subjects it to the regulation and jurisdiction of the Utah Public Service Commission.
 The entity must obtain the electricity from a regulated utility or electric corporation, at established rates.
 (Reference Utah Code 54-2-1)

 At least 50% of new or replacement light-duty state agency vehicles must meet Bin 2 emissions standards established in Title 40 of the U.S. Code of Federal Regulations, or be propelled to a significant extent by electricity, natural gas, propane, hydrogen, or biodiesel.
 (Reference Utah Code 63A-9-401 and 63A-9-403)

-Interlocal entities, such as counties, local districts, and military installations, are authorized to issue bonds for PEV charging infrastructure.
-PEV charging infrastructure is defined as any permanent equipment on commercial or industrial property that charges or stores energy for delivery to PEVs.
-(Reference Utah Code 11-13-103, 11-13-218, and 11-42-102)
+Interlocal entities, such as counties, local districts, and military installations, are authorized to issue bonds for EV charging infrastructure.
+EV charging infrastructure is defined as any permanent equipment on commercial or industrial property that charges or stores energy for delivery to EVs.
+(Reference Utah Code 11-13-103, 11-13-218, 11-42-102, and 11-42a-102)

 Idle Reduction Requirement